-Ever since the Credit CARD Act was passed a few years ago, banks have been relying heavily on higher fees to offset the new regulation.
+Since the Credit CARD Act was passed a few years ago banks have been relying heavily on higher fees to offset the new regulation.
 As a result, balance transfer fees are higher now than ever before.

-Here is a run-down of what each major lender charges.
-However please note that some of them have cards that are exceptions (being either higher or lower).
+Below is a listing of what each major lender charges for most of their cards.
+However, please note that some of them have cards that are exceptions (being either higher or lower).
 Also as you will see, there is one credit card company with no balance transfer fees, but since they’re a credit union I left them off the above list.

 - American Express: 3% or $5, whichever is greater (note: You can’t do transfers with all of their cards).

 - Barclaycard: 4% or $10, whichever is greater

 - Bank of America: 3% or $10, whichever is greater